Crawley Town F.C.: Stadium

 Crawley Town FC spent 48 years at their Town Mead home until the land was sold to developers in 1997.
 The club then moved to the Broadfield Stadium, about two miles across town.
 The stadium has a capacity of 5,996 people, and is owned by Crawley Borough Council.

-In January 2012 the application for the new 2,000-seater East Stand (and facilities including new turnstiles and Premier League standard flood lights) was accepted by Crawley Borough Council.
-The upgrade is required to meet the league rules which require a minimum 5,000 capacity stadium.
+In January 2012 the application for the new 2,000-seater East Stand and facilities including new turnstiles and Premier League standard floodlights was accepted by Crawley Borough Council.
+The upgrade was required to meet the league rules which require a minimum 5,000 capacity stadium.
 After just one week of construction, the new East Stand was completed on 2 April 2012, bringing the total capacity of the Broadfield Stadium to 5,500.
 Upon completion, Crawley's first game with the new stand was against League Two side Crewe Alexandra on 6 April.
 The match ended in a 1–1 draw, with a new record crowd of 4,723, the previous best being 4,522.

-The record attendance reached 5,880 on Saturday 5 January 2013 when Crawley Town hosted Reading in the FA Cup.
+The record attendance reached 5,880 on 5 January 2013 when Crawley Town hosted Reading in the FA Cup.

 Between 2013 and 2018, the stadium was called The Checkatrade.com Stadium as part of a sponsorship deal with the online trades comparison company Checkatrade.

-Since December 2018 the stadium has been named The People’s Pension Stadium.

 Rivalries

-Crawley Town supporters view AFC Wimbledon as their biggest rivals in a 2012 survey.
-This is partly due to their relatively close proximity, and partly due to their frequent meetings since 2009.
-The two sides did not play each other between 2012 and 2015 due to Crawley's promotion to League One.
-However Crawley's relegation during the 2014–15 Football League One season meant the two sides played each other on 15 August 2015, which Wimbledon won 2–1 after going a goal down.
-Wimbledon’s relegation in the 2021-2022 League One season season meant they would face Crawley again winning 0-2 at the Broadfield Stadium on 20 September 2022.
-The survey also indicates that Town fans view Brighton & Hove Albion and Swindon Town as their second and third largest rivals respectively.

-Fans

-Famous fans of Crawley include The92Bible (Jai), a social media influencer publishing content on the top 4 tiers of English Football (Premier League, Championship, League One and League Two).